bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 ---
 Tim Ruffing: 00:00:00

-Just as a warning: don't do this at home.
+Just as a warning, don't do this at home.

 Pieter Wuille: 00:00:01